ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 This codebook is created by performing vector quantization (VQ), and we'll discuss it more in the next section.

-## Expressing modalities through a codebook
+## Expressing images through a codebook

 In the previous section, we mentioned that VQGAN was able to solve Transformer's scaling problem by using an intermediate representation known as